Luciano Becchio: 2010–11 season

-On 3 December 2010, Becchio won The Championship PFA Player of the month Award for November beating off competition from Adel Taarabt, Lewis McGugan, Scott Sinclair and Jay Bothroyd for the award.
+On 3 December 2010, Becchio won The Championship PFA Player of the Month Award for November, beating competition from Adel Taarabt, Lewis McGugan, Scott Sinclair and Jay Bothroyd for the award.
 He scored his tenth and eleventh goals of the season when he scored a brace against Crystal Palace from 1–0 down.
 Leeds confirmed that contract talks with Becchio were ongoing and had only been delayed due to translation issues.
 Becchio scored his 12th goal of the season against Burnley.

 On 18 December 2010, after the 2–0 home win against Queens Park Rangers which took Leeds to second place in the Championship, Becchio signed a new three-and-a-half-year contract with Leeds.
 1 January 2011, Becchio scored his 13th goal of the season with an injury time equaliser against Middlesbrough.